 In order to determine a company’s overall financial worth, an equity analyst researches and analyzes it.
 Analysts examine financial reports and conduct interviews with company management and industry experts to determine a company’s total financial value.
 Those looking for sound investment advice usually hire equity analysts.

-Equity analysts are heavily relied upon securities firms, banks, mutual funds, hedge funds, pension funds, and insurance companies.
+Equity analysts are heavily relied upon by securities firms, banks, mutual funds, hedge funds, pension funds, and insurance companies.
 Because analysts determine a company’s worth, an equity analyst’s analysis can also determine whether a company is considered a risky investment.

 In addition to assessing a company’s current financial value, equity analysts also consider its future worth.
 Financial statements, sales, costs, commodity prices, and tax information are used to determine a company’s future financial value.
 Analysts will frequently meet with management to gain a better understanding of the company’s overall financial picture.

 While an equity analyst is frequently tasked with working on specific company profiles, he or she will also take a more broad approach.
-An analyst can gain a comprehensive understanding of a company studying the industry as a whole.
-An analyst can get a complete financial picture of a specific industry comparing various companies within it to one another.
+An analyst can gain a comprehensive understanding of a company by studying the industry as a whole.
+An analyst can get a complete financial picture of a specific industry by comparing various companies within it to one another.
 As a result, it will be easier to create a detailed company profile.

 Furthermore, an equity analyst is expected to stay current with current trends in a given industry.
 An equity analyst’s job includes keeping track of a country’s current economic situation.
 Financial software is widely used, even though a large portion of an analyst’s job involves reviewing printed statistical data.